 Step 2: Cook the chicken in the taco seasoning in your favorite pan.
 Personally, our favorite is our Finex cast iron!

 You can cook this a few ways.
 We prefer to cut them into strips and cook because I think that it creates the most flavor, but you could also cube, too!
-Another option is that you could marinate the chicken and then grill before cutting it into strips.
+Another option is that you could marinate the chicken and then grill it before cutting it into strips.
 See recipe notes for this method.

 Tip: You can also use some leftover chicken, like a rotisserie chicken, for these homemade tacos too.
 Just reheat in a pan with the taco seasoning.